DaveOkpare/sqlite_vector/README.md

 VectorD<sub>um</sub>B is a Python script that provides a simple way to store and query vectors in an SQLite database.
 It leverages the power of NumPy for vector manipulation and SQLite for efficient storage and retrieval of data.
 </p>

+<b>SQLite does not support arrays.
+This script extends SQLite to support Numpy Arrays and provides a retrieval method using KNNs.</b>

+<em>This code is not intended for production-use.
+Please explore <a href="https://www.google.com/search?q=list+of+vector+databases">other vector databases.</a></em>

 <h3>Features</h3>

 <li>Efficient storage of vectors as NumPy arrays in an SQLite database.</li>